brndnmtthws/brndn-io/content/posts/fake-connection/index.md

 Purple clematis at the garden—no algorithm decided to show this to you, no engagement metrics tracked.
 {{% /figure %}}

-I suppose this blog serves as a counter-example, though given that I don't collect statistics, have comments or likes, or measure anything, I don't think it really counts as "social media" or the like.
+This blog might be one exception, though given that I don't collect statistics, have comments or likes, or measure anything, I don't think it really counts as "social media" or the like.
 This is more like a journal for myself that I also put on the Internet because I think it might be interesting or useful to others.
 I simply enjoy writing, and I think some of what I say